How much can I borrow?

 The minimum loan is usually £25,000 with no maximum, meaning we can fund virtually any loan.

 Most lenders charge a lender fee, usually 2% of the loan amount.
 In some cases, lenders also charge an exit fee.
-This tends to be 1% of the loan amount, or one months interest.
+Although we can usually avoid exit fees, where charged they tend to be 1% of the loan amount, or one months interest.
 These fees can usually be added to the loan.

 We can complete short-lease bridging loans in around 7 – 14 days.
 This is if all information, including the valuation and legal pack, is completed and satisfactory.
 If you require the loan sooner, please make us aware upfront.